mysql/mysql-shell/unittest/traces/README.replayer.txt

 4. Test Debugging Tips

-- export TEST_DEBUG=3 to execute tests with real-time tracing and make it stop on the 1st error.
+- --trace to execute tests with real-time tracing and make it stop on the 1st error.
+- --trace-sql to trace MySQL connect/disconnect
+- --trace-all-sql to trace all MySQL queries
 - export TEST_REUSE_SANDBOX_BOILERPLATE=1 to make the tests reuse the same sandbox datadir for every test run. testutil.deploySandbox() implements a lazy sandbox deployment by deploying it once and